-- 6. Role of Process Advisors.
 In all proceedings covered by these Procedures, each party may choose to be accompanied by a Process Advisor to provide personal support.
 Regardless of University affiliation or professional license, Process Advisors may be present only to provide support to, or otherwise privately consult with, their advisee, but may not speak on behalf of their advisee or otherwise directly participate.
+If a Process Advisor cannot abide by the rules for participation, they will be asked to leave.

+COORDINATION WITH CRIMINAL PROCESS (if applicable)

-If a Process Advisor cannot abide by the rules for participation, they will be asked to leave. - 7.
-Coordination with Criminal Process (if applicable).
-The University encourages individuals who have experienced discrimination or discriminatory harassment that they believe rises to the level of criminal misconduct, including hate crimes and all forms of sexual misconduct, to consider making a report to law enforcement to assure their personal and community safety, and to become informed about their options, including the option of pursuing a criminal investigation.
+The University strongly encourages individuals who have experienced discrimination or discriminatory harassment that they believe rises to the level of criminal misconduct, including hate crimes and all forms of sexual misconduct, to consider making a report to law enforcement to assure their personal and community safety, and to become informed about their options, including the option of pursuing a criminal investigation.
 Individuals may pursue both a criminal investigation and an Office of Equal Opportunity resolution process, and the University can assist with making a report to Police.

 The Office of Equal Opportunity will not wait for the conclusion of a criminal investigation or proceeding to begin its own process.
-The Office of Equal Opportunity may, however, at the discretion of the Title IX Coordinator, comply with valid requests from law enforcement for cooperation in a criminal investigation, including temporarily delaying the Office of Equal Opportunity process while law enforcement is gathering evidence.
-In assessing whether to temporarily delay the Office of Equal Opportunity process pursuant to a request from law enforcement, the Title IX Coordinator will consider such factors as:
+The Office of Equal Opportunity may, however, at the discretion of the Director or Title IX Coordinator, comply with valid requests from law enforcement for cooperation in a criminal investigation, including temporarily delaying the Office of Equal Opportunity process while law enforcement is gathering evidence.
+In assessing whether to temporarily delay the Office of Equal Opportunity process pursuant to a request from law enforcement, the Director or Title IX Coordinator will consider such factors as: